Kamanaka5502/temporal-drift-agent-demo/README.md

 The result is a system that works correctly at first, then begins denying valid inputs as internal state accumulates.

+## The subtle trap

+The logic is correct.

+The timestamps are correct.

+The decisions are correct.

+The system still fails.

+Because no one is managing how time interacts with accumulated state.

 This demo shows how:

 - Memory grows on every interaction